VictorCuralea/IPHunter/README.md

-# PythonAttacks
+# IPHunter
-quick and dirty python scripts
+quick and dirty scripts to hunt for dangling IPs in AWS

+#to do:
+- make it work for other cloud providers